Leaves of Absence Frequently Asked Questions

 4. Where do I obtain an Application for Leave of Absence?

-An employee may obtain an Employee Request for Leave form from the Leave of Absence section of the Human Resources website, located by accessing the following link:
+An employee will need to submit a request for a Leave of Absence through Employee Space from the Leave of Absence section of the Human Resources website, located by accessing the following link:

 5. How long can I be on a leave of absence?